 A task leaves your inbox when you do one of three things with it: give it a time block on your calendar, move it to a specific future date so it returns when it is relevant, or delete it because it is no longer worth doing.
 Leaving it in the inbox with no action taken does not count.

-An inbox full of unscheduled tasks is not a plan โ it is a list of intentions.
+An inbox full of unscheduled tasks is a list of intentions.
 Until a task has a slot, it is not real work.
 The inbox zero mechanic forces that conversion: every task either gets a time, a future date, or a deletion.
 Nothing is left floating.

 How to clear your inbox

 Open the Calendar view.
 Work through your inbox from the side panel.
-For each task, make a decision: drag it into a time slot on the calendar, press P to open the planning menu and assign it to a day, use Command D to set a date for a future day, or delete it.
-To reorganise tasks across projects or future days in bulk, open the Planning view with Shift P. Do not skip anything.
+For each task, make a decision: press S to schedule it as a time block immediately, drag it into a time slot on the calendar, press P to open the planning menu and assign it to a day, use Cmd+D to set a date for a future day, or delete it.
+For bulk organisation across days and projects, open the Planning view with 5.

 Most people find a full inbox clear takes 10 to 15 minutes the first time.
 After that, maintaining inbox zero as a daily habit at the end of your morning planning session takes 2 to 3 minutes.